-1 Weekly Discussion (20 points) The lowest of these 11 scores will be dropped.
-1 set of Weekly Reading Questions (20 points) The lowest of these 11 scores will be dropped.
-1 Weekly Module Activity (30 points) The lowest of these 11 scores will be dropped.
+The lowest of these 11 scores will be dropped.
+The lowest of these 11 scores will be dropped.
+The lowest of these 11 scores will be dropped.

 Extra-Credit Activities:

 The even-numbered modules have optional extra-credit exercises in them.
 The extra-credit activities add up to 150 possible bonus points.